LBL-EESA/TECA/doc/rtd/applications.rst

     the name of the land mask variable.
 Values of this variable should be in 0 to 1.
 Calculations will be skipped where the land mask is 1. (default: None)

+--land_mask_threshold LAND_MASK_THRESHOLD
+    the value above which the land mask variable represents land.
+The calculations of cells over land are skipped. (default: 0.5)

 --psl_variable PSL_VARIABLE
     the name of sea level pressure variable (default: None)